knockout/knockout/documentation/binding-preprocessing.md

 *Note: This is an advanced technique, typically used only when creating libraries of reusable bindings or extended syntaxes.
 It's not something you'll normally need to do when building applications with Knockout.*

-Starting with Knockout 3.0, developers can define custom syntaxes by providing callbacks that rewrite DOM nodes and binding strings, or dynamically create binding handlers, during the binding process.
+Starting with Knockout 3.0, developers can define custom syntaxes by providing callbacks that rewrite DOM nodes and binding strings during the binding process.

 ## Example 1: Setting a default value for a binding